 If you want to see your current system performance options, run this code in the SAS editor.

-proc options group=performance; run; The information appears in the the log file.
+proc options group=performance; run;

 There are multiple configuration files within the SAS CONFIG and SAS HOME directories for the Linux operating system.
 Here are the two files that contain configuration settings: